About HABS, HAER, HALS and CEQA (HABS-Like)

 An in-house darkroom can improve turn-around times and keeps the negatives from being shipped off-site for developing and printing, but since June 2015, HABS guidelines have allowed for "Digital Print Cards.”

 The resource is still photographed on large-format film and the film processed and archivally washed as before.
-Then, instead of being contact printed in a wet darkroom, the negative is scanned and printed on a digital pigment printer using archival inks.
+Then, instead of being contact-printed in a wet darkroom, the negative is scanned and printed on a digital pigment printer using archival inks.
 This generally does not save time, but it allows photographers without darkrooms to make H3 prints.
 "HABS Digital Print Cards" may also be a less time consuming way to make large numbers of printed copies for numerous museums and libraries.

 DOES A SITE NEED TO BE ON THE NATIONAL REGISTER TO BE INCLUDED IN HABS?

-In order to facilitate the creation meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
+In order for a documentation to be meaningful and truly counterbalance an adverse impact it needs to be useful and available.
+In order to implement meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
 It is linked here as a PDF, or search the web for "CULTURAL HABS PHOTO MITIGATION."
+PDF > DOCUMENTATION MITIGATION SAMPLE TEXT

 • • • •

-STEPHEN SCHAFER ©2022
+STEPHEN SCHAFER ©2023

 •

-IS FILM STILL REQUIRED IN 2022?
+IS FILM STILL REQUIRED IN 2023?

 Yes, large format, black and white film is still the only media that meets the photography guidelines for inclusion into the HABS, HAER and HALS (H3) collections.